MIROptics/QiskitBlocks/README.md

 - Click the `Play Game` button, waiting a few seconds while the new world is generated and lighted.

+- Jump to the `Explore and learn` section below.

 ## Installing and running (by cloning this repo instead instead of using the Minetest Content Database)
 - Download and install [Minetest 5.0.1](https://www.minetest.net/).
 Note: This site has a preferred alternative to MacOS Homebrew installation: https://www.techspot.com/downloads/5585-minetest.html